overfullstack/overfullstack.github.io/src/pages/articles/2016-10-26---kung-fu-lambda/index.md

 description: "Fun in Functional Programming with Java 8 and how it is competing with younger functional languages."
 ---

-Fun in Functional Programming with Java 8 and how it is competing with younger functional languages.
 ### FP vs OOP Simply:
 - Whenever I write some code to deal with data about an entity, then functional programming seems to work best.
 - Whenever I write some code to simulate that entity, then object-oriented programming seems to work best.